WalletConnect/walletconnect-docs/docs/cloud/explorer.md

 # Explorer

 The WalletConnect Cloud Explorer is an open-source solution to submit and showcase wallets and dApps that support WalletConnect.
-You can view existing entries over at our [explorer website](https://explorer.walletconnect.com/) or use the [Cloud Explorer API](#cloud-explorer-api) to fetch them programmatically.
+You can view existing entries over at our [Explorer](https://walletconnect.com/explorer) or use the [Cloud Explorer API](#cloud-explorer-api) to fetch them programmatically.

 ## Setting Up a New Project